Skip to content

 Attempt handlers split processing into distinct phases to support both atomic (single-transaction) and staged (long-running) operations.
 See AttemptHandler TSDoc for the full handler signature and AttemptPrepareOptions for mode details.

 • Atomic mode: Prepare and complete run in the same transaction.
-Suitable for quick operations.
+Rarely needed since calling complete directly achieves the same result with less ceremony.

 • Staged mode: Prepare runs in one transaction, long-running work happens outside, then complete runs in another transaction.
 The worker automatically renews the job lease between phases.
 Implement the processing phase idempotently as it may retry if the worker crashes.